Species Spotlight: Canada Warbler

 - Support and work with groups like FLAP Canada, or Safe wings in Ottawa, if you want to address the window collision issue at the municipal level.

 - Join our Keep Cats Safe and Save Bird Lives campaign by visiting our Cats and Birds website and signing up!
-Cats kill as many as 200 million birds in Canada each year, which can impact the Canada Warbler.
+Cats are estimated to kill between 100 and 350 million birds in Canada each year, and can impact the Canada Warbler, which passes through densely settled areas of Canada on its migrations.

 - Join local naturalist or birding groups and participate in Citizen Science projects.
 See Bird Studies Canada for a full list of great bird-related projects!